Day One Stories

 Let Us Answer Your Questions

 The Deason Criminal Justice Reform Center is a non-partisan team of lawyers and researchers at SMU Dedman School of Law who are working to reform the criminal legal system.
 The Center’s work focuses on improving the earliest stages of the criminal process.
-You can learn more about this work on our Day One page.
+You can learn more about our work here: Day One page.

-The Center’s Day One Campaign is a national advocacy effort that seeks to ensure all those arrested important due process protections from Day One.
+The Center’s Day One Campaign is a national advocacy effort that champions due process protections from Day One.
 Our goals for Day One include:

 • Appointment of counsel as soon as possible after arrest;